oimyounis/gott/README.md

 [![GoDoc](https://godoc.org/github.com/oimyounis/gott?status.svg)](https://godoc.org/github.com/oimyounis/gott)
 ![GitHub](https://img.shields.io/github/license/oimyounis/gott)

 GOTT is a MQTT Broker written in pure Go.
-Aims to be a high-performance, easy-to-use pluggable broker with most of the features that could be embedded in a broker available out of the box (either embedded in the Broker itself or as a plugin) at no cost.
+Aims to be a high-performance, easy-to-use pluggable broker with most of the features that could be embedded in a broker available out of the box (either embedded in the Broker itself or as plugins) at no cost.

 **Hopefully with your contribution we could build something great!**

 ## Project Status
 ### In BETA
 - GOTT is currently in a BETA stage.
 All planned features fully work as tested while developed.
-Still, there is room for improvement.
-More tests and optimizations are needed.
+Still, there is room for improvement as more tests and optimizations are needed.

 ### Planned for v1 (MQTT v3.1.1)
 - [x] Ping (client -> server)